 Flax and Chia Seeds

 Flax and chia are tiny dark black seeds rich in omega-3 fatty acids.
 The only problem is the seeds are so tiny and may bypass the chewing process in the mouth, which would mean going through the digestive system and getting excreted without benefitting the body.
 The secret to getting the most out of them is grinding them and adding them to your food or smoothies.
-According to nutritionists, two teaspoonfuls of flax or chia seeds are enough to give you 60 percent of the recommended daily omega-3 intake.
+According to nutritionists, two teaspoonfuls of flax seeds or chia seeds are enough to give you 60 percent of the recommended daily omega-3 intake.

 Flax and chia seeds are also used to make oil used in salads and cooking, so if you can’t get the seeds, go for the oil.